thedzy/boggle_solver/README.md

             default: None
     -f REGEX, --filter REGEX
             filter results after contains filter
             note: Only exact matches are found.
             examples:
             z will find only z, z.* will find all words beginning with z .{3}|.{5} will find 3 or 5 letter words
             default: None
+    --keep-duplicates
+            keep duplicates in found words for raw word count and/or performance stats

 Keyboard emulations:
     Emulate key presses in Windows